 When I heard about floating at a party, I thought, Now that sounds like something we need.
-A guy was telling me and my partner Jesse about Lift Next Level Floats, a place in Brooklyn where, for $79, you can go and float in what is essentially a saltwater sensory deprivation tank for an hour.
+A guy was telling me and my partner Jacob* about Lift Next Level Floats, a place in Brooklyn where, for $79, you can go and float in what is essentially a saltwater sensory deprivation tank for an hour.
 Set to "skin temperature," the baths are filled with 1000 pounds of epsom salt, allowing your body to float in total silence and darkness.
 Floating is also known as "R.E.S.T.", or Restricted Environmental Stimulation Therapy, and the effect is supposed to be incredibly relaxing.
 Life-changing, even.

 "Giving your body a break from gravity's hold can be transforming.
 The stimulation of no stimulation allows usually otherwise occupied parts of your mind and body to completely focus elsewhere," Lift's website states.

-Gravity has been oppressing me for 28 years and counting, so I called Float, and proposed a very experimental kind of media review: allowing Jesse and me to float once a week for a month to see if the supposed perks had any impact on our relationship.
+Gravity has been oppressing me for 28 years and counting, so I called Float, and proposed a very experimental kind of media review: allowing Jacob and me to float once a week for a month to see if the supposed perks had any impact on our relationship.
 Lift agreed, and though I hadn't been aiming to float in the same tank as him, when I perused their Commonly Asked Questions section, I noticed that I wasn't the first person to consider whether the therapeutic benefits of floating might extend to ones relationship.

-Considering I was having some major difficulty adjusting to Jesse going out with someone else for the first time in our non-monogamous relationship, I was willing to try anything to feel better.
+Considering I was having some major difficulty adjusting to Jacob going out with someone else for the first time in our non-monogamous relationship, I was willing to try anything to feel better.
 Would floating help me be less jealous, and uncover a chiller version of both of us?

-Just so you know, that's what Jesse's RBF condition looks like.
+Just so you know, that's what Jacob's RBF condition looks like.
 Part of the problem is that he finds living in New York City to be very stressful.
 The constant noise and crowds get to him more than most people, so I was particularly excited to see what total sensory deprivation would do for him.

-He went to float first, and I chatted him afterwards immediately, wanting to know how it went:
+He went to float first, and I chatted him afterwards immediately, wanting to know how it went.

-Well, this was even better than I could have hoped.
 Not only was he super-relaxed and happy, but he was even dreaming about my go-to escape fantasy!
 When I came home that night, he was extra chill and amorous, and I was thrilled.

 My appointment to float was later that week — but on the lovely summer evening I was supposed to go, a new guy I was hanging out with (again, we're in an ethically non-monogamous relationship where we're allowed to more casually date other people) invited me to the Brooklyn Botanic Garden.
 I told him I'd just stop by for an hour, but when we ended up finding a hidden grassy spot and staying past closing, I felt only a little guilty calling Lift to reschedule.
 What did it say about me and my commitment to my relationship that I was already blowing off this experiment in favor of another dude?